maddran/portfolio/content/blog/nhl-pred-1/index.md

 ### Call NHL API

 **Avoid Scraping Raw HTML -**
 If you're not familiar with web development, your first instinct when trying to scrape data from a table such as [this one on NHL Stats](http://www.nhl.com/stats/teams), might be to try to download the data directly as you see it rendered in your browser.
-While there are plently of Python modules that will allow you to do this relatively easily, it is not the most robust approach as there is a good chance your implementation will break once the site undergoes an update which changes its layout.
+While there are plenty of Python modules that will allow you to do this relatively easily, it is not the most robust approach as there is a good chance your implementation will break once the site undergoes an update which changes its layout.

 **Identify Data API -** The better approach is to try to identify the API call which produces the data that is being displayed.
 To do this, use your browser's developer tools to inspect the network traffic as you load the page which contains your data ([Chrome demo](https://developers.google.com/web/tools/chrome-devtools/network)).
 With a bit of experience, spotting these data APIs becomes quite easy.
 But, when you're starting off, expect there to be some trial and error.

 **Replicate API call in Python -** If you are lucky enough to spot a data API, you can replicate it in Python code by:

-1. Right clicking on the API call in your browser's developer tools
+1. Right-clicking on the API call in your browser's developer tools
 2. Select Copy > Copy as cURL
 3. Navigate to [this handy utility](https://curl.trillworks.com/) (or something similar) and paste in the copied cURL command to generate the corresponding Python `requests` code.

-The generated Python code can now be used with the Python `requests` module as in the function.  `call_nhl` is a function that:
+The generated Python code can now be used with the Python `requests` module as in the function  `call_nhl` which:

 *   takes mandatory input `startSeason` and optional input `endSeason`, each of which are strings in the format `20xx20yy` where `yy = xx + 1` (e.g. `20142015`, `20152016`, etc.)
 *   outputs `response`, the JSON response from the API.